 If you compile it you will likely get errors until you have installed the epd4in2.h library from Waveshare that comes with you e-Ink display.
 I downloaded it from here https://www.waveshare.com/4.2inch-e-paper-module.h....
 If you get problems with that library, then add a comment below and I can give you a copy of the specific ones I have (I fixed some errors, I contacted Waveshare and they promptly fixed the issues)

 You will also need to install the libraries that communicate with the RobotUI app.
-Google "RobotUI setup guide" is a zipped up HTML page and can be downloaded from Google Drive.
+The documents for "RobotUI setup guide" is a zipped up HTML page and can be downloaded from Google Drive.
 Open index.html in your favourite browser to view the documentation.

 At this point you should be able to compile HPTrackerEInk.ino with no errors, you can upload your code and test everything works.